Digital Grimoire: collection #1

 Switch to smartphones with secure operating systems: choose devices running privacy-focused operating systems like GrapheneOS, which minimize data collection and enhance control over permissions.

-Read more here:
+You can learn more here:

-Secure your chats
+3. Secure your WhatsApp chats

-Here’s how to make WhatsApp more secure:
+Hereβs how to make WhatsApp more secure:

 Enable end-to-end encryption for backups.